Why I’m Not Surprised Many Won’t Crush Their Goals

 • Embrace change

 Accomplishing goals is a challenging thing to do.
 No matter what background you come from, goals take time and sacrifices.
-To help leverage the challenge, it may be more beneficial to grow you as a person and let everything fall into place.
+To help leverage the challenge, it may be more beneficial to grow you and let everything fall into place.
 At the end of the day, it is your decision, my friend.